alexjgaw/advanced-final/README.md

-# Final Project Starter
+# effTHAT

-This is the repo for my final project.
-It's called eff THAT, and it manages automatic donations triggered by tweets from certain individuals based on keywords.
+This is the repo for effTHAT, a platform that manages automatic donations triggered by tweets from Donald Trump and his associates based on keywords.

-Or it will.
-Eventually.
+It's very much a work in progress, and since there's only one person on the dev team it'll probably stay that way for some time.

+There's no live version to view yet since I'm still working on the front end, but feel free to clone this repo to take a peek.
+You'll need MongoDB and Node.
+I'll post better instructions when the project is more mature.